Reliance plans Rs 2.75 lakh cr investment; prepares for larger battle with Adani group | Business

 Reliance will invest Rs 75,000 crore in expanding capacities in the core petrochemical and oil business, Ambani said.

-It will add a fifth Giga Factory of power electronics in addition to the four Giga Factories for solar panels, energy storage, electrolyzers, and fuel cells announced last year.
+It will add a fifth Giga Factory of power electronics in addition to the four Giga Factories for solar panels, energy storage, electrolysers and fuel cells announced last year.

 Ambani, who built Reliance into India's largest company by market value, has been diversifying the powerhouse conglomerate beyond its fossil fuel-led businesses and towards technology and renewable energy.